 This table focuses on the indirect taxes subsumed by GST –

-Keeping these details in mind, let’s proceed to find more about the GST advantage and disadvantage.
+Keeping these details in mind, let’s proceed to find out more about the GST advantage and disadvantage.

 The advantage and disadvantages of GST are discussed below –

-These are some prominent advantages of GST –
+These are some prominent benefits of GST in India –

 A business consultant extends services at Rs.50000 and levies a service tax at the rate of 15%, i.e. Rs.7500 (50000×15%).
 The consultant purchased office supplies at Rs.20000 and paid VAT at the rate of 5% without any deduction, i.e. Rs.1000 (20000×5%).
 The total cash outflow would amount to Rs.8500.